saagie/technologies/technologies/app/zeppelin-0.9.0/README.md

 # Zeppelin Datascience Notebook

-This Docker image officially available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/zeppelin-nbk) is based on official Apache Zeppelin image : [apache/zeppelin:0.9.0](https://hub.docker.com/r/apache/zeppelin)
+This Docker image is available on [Saagie's DockerHub](https://hub.docker.com/r/saagie/zeppelin-nbk) and is based on the official Apache Zeppelin image: [apache/zeppelin:0.9.0](https://hub.docker.com/r/apache/zeppelin).

-It is specially designed to run on Saagie's platform v2.
+It is designed to run on Saagie's V2 platform.

-It adds some specific library versions used on Saagie's platform (such as Spark versions, etc.)
+It adds some specific library versions used on Saagie's platform (such as Spark versions).

 ## Build the image

 ### Using gradle build

-This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin)
+This gradle build is based on [Saagie's technology plugin](https://github.com/saagie/technologies-plugin).

-To build the project go up 3 directories to be at the root of this project.
+To build the project, go to the root of this project.
-Then run :
+Then run:

 ```
 ./gradlew :zeppelin-0.9.0:buildImage
 ```

-If you want to test the image you can run :
+If you want to test the image, you can run:
 ```
 ./gradlew :zeppelin-0.9.0:testImage
 ```

 ### Using docker commands

-First go to context/version sub-directory :
+First go to context/version sub-directory:

 ```
 cd zeppelin-0.9.0